z-l-shi/z-l-shi.github.io/_pages/about.md

 ---

 <br />
-　　I am a professor of the South China University of Technology.
-In 2014,  I received a PhD in Computer Science from Nanyang Technological University in Singapore, and I complete post-doctoral research in computer vision at the University of Adelaide in Australia in 2016.My research interest focuses on machine learning algorithms and theories, computer vision.
-Up to now,  I have published nearly 50 high-level academic papers in relevant directions.
+　　Received my Bachelor Degree in Environmental Science and Engineering in 2006 and Master degree in Control Science and Engineering in 2009, both from Hunan University in Changsha, China.
+I received the PhD degree in Computer Science from Nanyang Technological University, Singapore, in 2014.
+From 2014-2016, I worked as a Senior Research Associate on computer vision in the School of Computer Science, University of Adelaide, Australia.
+Since 2016, I have been with the School of Software Engineering, South China University of Technology, China, where I am currently a Professor.
+My research interests include machine learning, sparse analysis, deep learning and large-scale optimization.

 Conferences
 ----------